jfriesne/audiomove/README.txt

 libvorbis     - Source code to libvorbis can be downloaded at http://www.xiph.org/downloads/ libFLAC       - Source code to libFLAC can be downloaded at http://flac.sourceforge.net/download.html AKRip.dll     - (Win32 build only) Source code to AKRip can be downloaded at http://akrip.sourceforge.net/

-Note that known-good source code archives of all of the libraries mentioned above are included in the AudioMove source code archive, so you don't have to download them all yourself if you odn't want to.

 How do I use AudioMove?